ShepherdCode/ShepherdGrid/README.md

 Or it may be looking for "Nodes=shep\[2-3]" as specified in the conf file.
 So, the control node may be working ok.
 The command ```sinfo``` works and shows zero nodes on partition1.
-Munge is a LLNL accounting + authentication + security module that we have not installed.
+Munge is a LLNL accounting + authentication + security module.
 We disabled it with AuthType=auth/none in the conf file.

 In theory, the control node can also be a worker node.